 Frequently asked questions

 If you’ve registered for redraw and are ahead on repayments, you can tap into your Available funds whenever you need.

 Westpac App – tap your home loan account and tap Transfer to move funds to a Westpac account or Pay to transfer to another bank account.

 Haven’t set up your redraw?
 Simply login to online banking to submit your request or print, sign and email a scanned copy (or hi-resolution photo) of our to firstname.lastname@example.org (no need to include a stamp from the bank).
 Redraw is subject to approval.

 Things you should know

-Credit Criteria, fees and charges apply.
-Terms and conditions available on request.
-Based on Westpac's credit criteria, residential lending is not available for Non-Australian Resident borrowers.
+Conditions, credit criteria, fees and charges apply.
+Residential lending is not available for Non-Australian Resident borrowers.

 This information has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness of the information and, if necessary, seek appropriate professional advice.
 This includes any tax consequences arising from any promotions for investors and customers should seek independent advice on any taxation matters.